spectrocloud/librarium/content/docs/15-compliance/00-fips-compliance.md

 ## Tenant Scope

-To provide FIPS compliance for Palette platform internal components, you must enable FIPS mode at the Tenant level.
-The Tenant-level compliance covers all the projects under the tenant.
+To enable FIPS compliance for Palette's platform internal components, you must enable FIPS mode at the Tenant level.
+The tenant level compliance covers all the projects under the tenant.

 <br />

 To enable Tenant Scope FIPS compliance:

-* Log in to Palette as Tenant Admin and go to **Tenant Settings** from the left **Main Menu**.
+1. Log in to Palette as Tenant Admin and go to **Tenant Settings** from the left **Main Menu**.

-* Click **Platform Settings** and toggle **Platform FIPS Support** button.
+2. Click **Platform Settings** and toggle **Platform FIPS Support** button.

-* To disable FIPS support, toggle back the Platform FIPS Support.
+If you need to disable FIPS support, toggle back the **Platform FIPS Support** button.

 ## Project Scope

 You can enable FIPS Mode for individual projects.
-This can be achieved by enabling FIPS at the Project Platform scope.
+This can be achieved by enabling FIPS at the project scope.

 <br />

 To enable Project scope FIPS compliance

-* Log in to Palette as Project Admin and go to **Project Settings** from the left main menu.
+1. Log in to Palette as Project Admin and go to **Project Settings** from the left main menu.

-* Click **Platform Settings** and toggle **Platform FIPS Support** button.
+2. Click **Platform Settings** and toggle **Platform FIPS Support** button.

-* To disable FIPS support, toggle the **Platform FIPS Support** button .
+If you need to disable FIPS support, toggle back the **Platform FIPS Support** button.

 ## Cluster Scope

 Cluster scope FIPS mode provides FIPS-compliant Palette infrastructure layers.
 Palette supports the FIPS-compliant versions of Kubernetes (PXK and PXK-E) for the cluster profiles.
+Clusters by default run with Palette-enabled security features.
+When clusters are enabled in FIPS mode the cluster is deployed with FIPS-compliant Kubernetes versions and Palette components.
+Palette provisions FIPS-compliant images for all cluster deployments.

 <br/>

 To enable cluster-level FIPS mode while [creating cluster profile](/cluster-profiles/task-define-profile) add the layers from the FIPS-compliant pack registry.
 To access the FIPS registry, [contact Spectro Cloud support](https://spectrocloud.atlassian.net/servicedesk/customer/portals).
 ## Use Cases